 Research suggest that anti-inflammatory phytonutrients like flavonoids, carotenoids and beta-carotene could reduce the risk of breast, colon, ovarian, prostate and pancreatic cancers.
 It’s good to know that spinach contains oxalic acid, which could interfere with your calcium absorption.
 So if you boil spinach you will be able to reduce the oxalic acid content and increase iron availability.

-Celery contain mainly water.
-Saying that, celery contains an incredible amount of vitamins and minerals our bodies need.
+Celery contains mainly water.
+Saying that celery contains an incredible amount of vitamins and minerals our bodies need.
 Celery is rich in vitamin C and K, folate and potassium.
 It also contains flavonoids which are crucial for the anti-cancer diet.
 These are important phytonutrients with antioxidant properties that may reduce inflammation and even help prevent and fight cancer.

-Take the soup to work or eat it on the go
+Take the green soup to work or eat it on the go

 Cucumber soup recipe (raw + vegan)